-The reported number of THN kits used may be an underestimation of the total number of THN kits being used due to potential barriers that may inhibit individuals from reporting kit use (e.g. stigma, fear of re-traumatization, accessibility, fear of criminality).
-Data are subject to change as forms continue to be validated.
+The reported number of THN kits used may be an underestimation of the total number of THN kits being used in the community due to potential barriers that may inhibit individuals from reporting kit use (e.g., stigma, fear of re-traumatization, accessibility, fear of criminality).
+Data are subject to change.